-20 Gov't Code § 7922.570 For further discussion of the exception to this rule, see Part Two.
+$^{^{20}}$ Gov't Code § 7922.570 For further discussion of the exception to this rule, see Part Two.
 Electronic Records, Section II.B.
 "Metadata" of this Handbook.

 22 Based upon the definition of "writing," Gov't Code § 7920.545, and the requirement that a requested record be "identifiable," Gov't Code § 7922.530(a); See also Sander v.
-State Bar of California, 26 Cal.
+Superior Court, 26 Cal.
 App.
-5th 651, 665-66 (1 Dist.
+5th 651(2018) (stating that "the

 While these definitions are general, over the years the courts have both broadened and limited the scope of the definition of "public record."
 First, it is clear that the term "public records" encompasses more than simply those documents that public officials are required by law to keep as official records.
-Rather, courts have held that a public record is one that is kept because it is "necessary or convenient to the discharge of [an] official duty."23 Second, courts have observed that merely because the writing is in the possession of the local agency, it is not automatically a public record.
+Rather, courts have held that a public record is one that is kept because it is "necessary or convenient to the discharge of [an] official duty."
+Second, courts have observed that merely because the writing is in the possession of the local agency, it is not automatically a public record.
 It must relate in some substantive way to the conduct of the public's business.24 Thus, personal notes and personal records, such as shopping lists or letters from friends that are totally void of public business, are not public records.25 In City of San Jose v.
-Superior Court, the California Supreme Court provided several factors to consider when analyzing whether a writing is a public record, including: the content of the writing; the context in, or purpose for which, it was written; the audience to whom it was directed; and whether the writing was prepared by an employee acting or purporting to act within the scope of his or her employment.26 In addition, it is important to note that a record need not be a "document" to fall within the ambit of the Public Records Act.
-A public record is subject to disclosure under the Public Records Act "regardless of physical form or characteristics."27
+Superior Court, the California Supreme Court provided several factors to consider when analyzing whether a writing is a public record, including: the content of the writing; the context in, or purpose for which, it was written; the audience to whom it was directed; and whether the writing was prepared by an employee acting or purporting to act within the scope of his or her employment.26 Recently in Iloh v.
+Regents of University of California, the Court of Appeals concluded a professor's private communications with outside entities regarding published academic journals qualified as a public record because academic research was inherent to her employment as a professor.27 In addition, it is important to note that a record need not be a "document" to fall within the ambit of the Public Records Act.
+A public record is subject to disclosure under the Public Records Act "regardless of physical form or characteristics."28

-Further, local agencies are obligated to determine whether a public records request seeks copies of disclosable public records in the "possession" - either actual or constructive possession - of the agency.28 On occasion, a local agency prepares, uses, or owns a document containing information related to the conduct of the public's business, but does not physically possess it, such as when a local agency hires a private consultant to conduct work on behalf of the agency.
-When the public record is in the possession of a private consultant or sub-consultant who does work for the local agency, the contractual relationship between the local agency has the right to control the records and therefore "constructive possession" of the documents.29 In Community Youth Athletic
+Further, local agencies are obligated to determine whether a public records request seeks copies of disclosable public records in the "possession" - either actual or constructive possession - of the agency.29 On occasion, a local agency prepares, uses, or owns a document containing information related to the conduct of the public's business, but does not physically possess it, such as when a local agency hires a private consultant to conduct work on behalf of the agency.
+When the public record is in the possession of a private consultant or sub-consultant who does work for the local agency, the contractual relationship between the local agency and consultant or sub-consultant will likely determine